IntelliRide

 Flexible Autonomous Mode

-If the users choose “Autopilot,” they can select destinations from the “starred route” to start moving immediately or search for their destination.
+If the users choose “Autopilot,” they can select saved destinations to start moving immediately or search for their destination.

-On the other hand, if the users choose “Speed Control Only,” the system will only control the speed, and the users will control the direction.
+If the users choose “Speed Control Only,” the system will only control the speed, and the users will steer manually.

 2. Take Over and Override Autonomous Mode